locka99/opcua/docs/cross-compile.md

 ### SELinux conflict

-The `cross` tool may have an [issue](https://github.com/rust-embedded/cross/issues/112) running `cargo` on Fedora / Red Hat dists due SELinux policy.
+The `cross` tool may have an [issue](https://github.com/rust-embedded/cross/issues/112) running `cargo` on Fedora / Red Hat dists due to a SELinux policy.
 Read the bug for a workaround.

-## The manual way
+## Manual build

 The manual process gives you complete control on the build process but requires a bit more work.